owulveryck/blog/content/post/simple-rnn-in-go.md

 * another `L`,
 * or an `O`.

-This is what make RNN suitable for this case: RNN has a memory!
+This is what make RNN suitable for this case: RNN have a memory!
 Then, it will most probably choose a second `L`, based, not only on the last letter, but also on the previous `H` and `E` it has seen.

 Correctly trained, the RNN should be able to produce an `O`.